dbrglc/progetto_previsione_temperature/README.md

-# progetto_previsione_temperature
+# Forecasting temperature with NN
-Project for the forecasting of the temperature
+Deep Learning project for Mater Degree